-- Specific conditions required to permit alcohol sales and drive-through uses are discussed in Chapter 7. - b The restaurant drive-through/pick-up and delivery feature would cater to upscale/gourmet/"fast casual"-type restaurant tenants as opposed to traditional fast-food-type establishments. - С Where the referenced use is permitted or permitted with permit, (a) total gross leasable area within a Planning Area for any one such use shall not exceed 5 percent and (b) uses that do not generate sales tax shall not exceed 10 percent in the aggregate of the gross leasable area within a Planning Area.
-The Applicant shall provide the City with documentation to ensure these limits are adhered to prior to issuance of a business license for automatically permitted uses or prior to the approval of an administrative permit. - Use permitted under certain conditions as an ancillary use. - At Community Development Director discretion, and after appropriate consultation with the Los Angeles County Sheriff's Department, an Administrative Permit may be required for events that are anticipated to attract large crowds or that could have security or public health or safety considerations.
-Smaller-scale events shall be allowed by right. - A calendar of programmed events shall be submitted annually for review and approval by the Community Development Director.
-Additional events may be added to the annual calendar and approved on an individual basis throughout the year. - Not to include stadium or arena. - See CMC 9138.22 (Church Uses within the Commercial-Regional Zone) and 9182.25 (Continuation of Churches, Temples or Other Places of Religious Worship Located within the Commercial-Regional Zone or Mixed-Use - Carson Street Zone). - Ord.
+- ^a Specific conditions required to permit alcohol sales and drive-through uses are discussed in Chapter 7. - The restaurant drive-through/pick-up and delivery feature would cater to upscale/gourmet/"fast casual"-type restaurant tenants as opposed to traditional fast-food-type establishments. - Where the referenced use is permitted or permitted with permit, (a) total gross leasable area within a Planning Area for any one such use shall not exceed 5 percent and (b) uses that do not generate sales tax shall not exceed 10 percent in the aggregate of the gross leasable area within a Planning Area.
+The Applicant shall provide the City with documentation to ensure these limits are adhered to prior to issuance of a business license for automatically permitted uses or prior to the approval of an administrative permit. - d Use permitted under certain conditions as an ancillary use. - At Community Development Director discretion, and after appropriate consultation with the Los Angeles County Sheriff's Department, an Administrative Permit may be required for events that are anticipated to attract large crowds or that could have security or public health or safety considerations.
+Smaller-scale events shall be allowed by right. - f A calendar of programmed events shall be submitted annually for review and approval by the Community Development Director.
+Additional events may be added to the annual calendar and approved on an individual basis throughout the year. - 9 Not to include stadium or arena. - h See CMC 9138.22 (Church Uses within the Commercial-Regional Zone) and 9182.25 (Continuation of Churches, Temples or Other Places of Religious Worship Located within the Commercial-Regional Zone or Mixed-Use Carson Street Zone). - Ord.
 86-763U, Section 1 (Swap Meets, Flea Markets and Minimarts); Ord.
-87-813, Section 1 (Uses Permitted in Commercial and Manufacturing Zones).
-Limited to the potential transit center. - Where the referenced use is permitted, or permitted with permit, total gross leasable area within a Planning Area for such uses that do not generate sales tax shall not exceed 20 percent in the aggregate of the gross leasable area within a Planning Area. - See CMC 9133 (Conditional Use Criteria). - Manufactured products and materials shall not include the following: hydrocyanic acid, tar, coal tar, pyroxyline plastic, guncotton, rubber, bleaching powder, glue, chamois, lacquer, synthetic enamel, materials with dextrin, cloth, textiles, upholstery, felt, canvas, wallboard, fiberglass, glass, polyurethane, engines (with foundry), automobiles, trailers, boats, aircraft, heavy equipment, concrete block, brick, tile, poisons, explosives, ammunition,
+87-813, Section 1 (Uses Permitted in Commercial and Manufacturing Zones). - Limited to the potential transit center. - Where the referenced use is permitted, or permitted with permit, total gross leasable area within a Planning Area for such uses that do not generate sales tax shall not exceed 20 percent in the aggregate of the gross leasable area within a Planning Area. - See CMC 9133 (Conditional Use Criteria). - Manufactured products and materials shall not include the following: hydrocyanic acid, tar, coal tar, pyroxyline plastic, guncotton, rubber, bleaching powder, glue, chamois, lacquer, synthetic enamel, materials with dextrin, cloth, textiles, upholstery, felt, canvas, wallboard, fiberglass, glass, polyurethane, engines (with foundry), automobiles, trailers, boats, aircraft, heavy equipment, concrete block, brick, tile, poisons, explosives, ammunition, hazardous substances or materials, CalARP-regulated materials, or any other similar products/materials.
+Any project development will be required to comply with the requirements set forth in any future City ordinance related to hazardous substances as set forth herein.

-P = Automatically Permitted Use A = Use Permitted with an Administrative Permit e Permitted under Specific Conditions a Permitted on Approval of a Conditional - = Not Permitted ļ Planning Area a and Use MU-M IU-M MU-M СМ LI СМ Typical Permitted Uses DD3 PA1 PA2 PA3(a) PA3(b) comply with the red ces or materials, CalARP-regulated quirements set forth in any future C PA1 requiring a General Plan Ame d materials, or any other simila ir products ous substa /materials. ances as s Any project develop et forth herein. ment will be required to q For temporary uses, the Community Development Director has discretion whether to require design review.
+P = Automatically Perm A = Use Permitted with itted Use an Administrative Permit PC = Use Permitted under Specific Conditions ^a C = Use Permitted on Approval of a Conditional Use Permit ^b - = Not Permitted Planning Area Land Use MU-M MU-M СМ LI СМ Designation Typical Permitted Uses DD3 PA1 PA2 PA3(a) PA3(b)